nmunoz317/Open-Source-Repository-for-Evaluating-Quantum-Image-Generative-Models/readme.md

 Building on the Quantum PatchGAN approach, an improved version was proposed in [9].
 This architecture enhances convergence by minimizing the Wasserstein distance during training.
 Like PatchGAN, it utilizes multiple sub-generators; however, the quantum circuit differs in structure.
 The discriminator is a classical fully connected network with three hidden layers and outputs a real value that approximates the Wasserstein distance, which is then used to optimize the model.

 The code for this model was sourced from [10] and adapted to integrate seamlessly with this repository.
-For more information on the required parameters, run `python train.py --helpPQWGAN`
+For more information on the required parameters, run `python train.py --helpPQWGAN`.

 _References:_